United Blood Nation: Investigations and prosecutions

 On May 18, 2017, eighty-three members of the Nine Trey Gangsters faction of the UBN were arrested and indicted on federal racketeering conspiracy charges and charges related to murder, attempted murder, violent assault, narcotics distribution, firearms possession, and Hobbs Act robbery.
 A number were also charged with bank fraud, wire fraud, and aggravated identity theft related to financial crimes.
 The arrests were made during a series of coordinated raids involving over six-hundred federal, state and local law enforcement officers in North Carolina, South Carolina, Virginia, New York and Florida.
 Eighty-two people were convicted as a result of the investigation, including Pedro Gutierrez, the "Chairman" of the UBN, who was sentenced to twenty years imprisonment on September 4, 2018.

 Over forty people were arrested in Washington, D.C., Maryland, and Virginia on December 6, 2017, as a result of Operation Tin Panda, an investigation by the ATF, FBI, and local agencies into UBN-related crimes in the Washington metropolitan area.
 Firearms and thousands of grams of heroin, cocaine, methamphetamine, and THC were seized during the operation.
 Thirty-nine of the defendants were convicted on federal firearms and drug charges.
 Tarvell Vandiver, the leader of the UBN subdivision Imperial Gangsta Bloods (IGB) in Northern Virginia, was sentenced to twenty years in prison in October 2018.

+In 2018, Brooklyn, New York rapper Tekashi 6ix9ine, his manager Kifano "Shotti" Jordan, and 10 other members of the Nine Trey Gangsters faction of the UBN were arrested and charged with racketeering and various felony crimes.
+6ix9ine turned state's evidence against the gang and its members, whom he had formed an association with to gain street credibility.
+6ix9ine was released in April 2020.

+In 2020, 9 members of the Hunt’s Point Family Bloods were arrested for engaging in sex trafficking of a child.